Bell Park North Primary School

 Life Education Van

-Harold and his friends visit our school every second year and this visit takes place early in Term 1 this year.
+Harold and his friends visit our school every second year and this visit usually takes place early in Term 1 (anticipated 2022 visit).
 The Life Education Van experience supports the personal safety of children through promoting positive decision making about the things we say and do.

 This is a fun filled, engaging experience for children to create solutions to real-life problems.

-All children are encouraged to participate in the school swimming program.
 This is a wonderful opportunity for all children to develop and strengthen their swimming skills.
-This year it is conducted in Term 1.
+The timing for this program will be confirmed later in the year.

 This is a weekly part of the Developmental Learning Curriculum.
 Understanding how our bodies and brains work together is at the center of PMP.
 It is also a fun way to develop perseverance and co-operative team/social skills.